-5.3.2.
-Persistent Clients
+5.3.2 Persistent Clients

-In figure 5 we have also outlined the replication scheme that exists in the system.
+In figure 6 we have also outlined the replication scheme that exists in the system.
 When an event arrives at node 1, the event is first stored to the level-3 stable store so that it has an epoch associated with it.
 The event is then forwarded for dissemination within the unit.
-Clients attached to any of the nodes in super-cluster $\mathbf{SC-6}$ have a replication granularity of r_2 .
-When the events issued by the publisher in the test topology of figure 5 are being disseminated, when clients attached to nodes in $\mathbf{SC-6}$ receive the event, that event would have been replicated twice (once at node 1 and once at node 8).
+Clients attached to any of the nodes in super-cluster SC-6 have a replication granularity of $r_2$ .
+When the events issued by the publisher in the test topology of figure 6 are being disseminated, when clients attached to nodes in SC-6 receive the event, that event would have been replicated twice (once at node 1 and once at node 8).
 For testing purposes we set up another measuring subscriber at node 7 in addition to the subscriber that we would set up at node 10.
-When an event is received by the subscriber attached to node 7 the event would have been replicated only once, at node 1.
-These measuring subscribers allow us to measure the response times
+When an event is received by the subscriber attached to nodes 7 the event would have been replicated only once, at node 1.
+These measuring subscribers allow us to measure the response times involved for singular and double replications experienced at clients attached to nodes 7 and 10 respectively.
+Every node (with the exception of nodes 7 and 10) in the system has 5 persistent subscribing clients attached to it, for a total of 102 persistent subscribing clients.
+The publisher and the 2 measuring subscribers are all hosted on the same machine for reasons discussed earlier.
+Figure 8 depicts the latencies in delivery of events at persistent clients, with singular and double replications for a matching rate of 50%.